 Up for discussion

-Five big directions.
+Six big directions.
 None committed, none ordered.
-This is exactly what founding users get to shape: tell me which one you'd use tomorrow, and which you never would.
+This is exactly what founding members get to shape: tell me which one you'd use tomorrow, and which you never would.

 HTML is the markdown of slides, one-pagers, and visual content, and agents already write it.
 Stet would review it the same way it reviews prose: every edit a proposal, rendered so you review the slide, not the tags.